foundation/foundation-emails/docs/pages/tips-tricks.md

 ## Testing

+Testing costs money.
+Not testing costs you customers.

-Test, test, and test again.
+So test, test, and test again.
 After you have an inlined version of your email, you should test it on as many devices and email clients as you can.

 The two top testing services out there are:
 [Litmus](https://litmus.com/)